johnpcarter/devops-demo/README.md

 Click validate to to allow Jenkins to check that the URL is good and then scroll to the bottom of the page and click "save".

 Jenkins will then pull and validate the Jenkins file.

-## Jenkins Setup
+It may take some time due to github rate limiting, you can stop the indexing build if you wish and then rebuild again if it is taking too long.

 ### In script Permissions

-You will have to run 6 builds before success due to in script security alerts.
-On each failure click on the Jenkins pull down and under "manage jenkins" choose "in script proces approval"
+You will get a permission error the first time you run the pipeline.
+You will need to update the in script permissions before the build will complete.
+To do click on the the Jenkins pull down and under "manage jenkins" choose "in script proces approval".
+This option only becomes available after running the pipeline at least once (doh!).

-You can also explicitly add them beforehand as below
+Unfortunately you will not be able to configure these rights in one go and you will have to add them one by one by running the pipeline 6 times!.
+For reference the required permissions are;

 *new java.io.File java.lang.String*
 *method java.io.File getAbsolutePath*